Watch the ESC in the following queer bars and pubs in Berlin!

 Tipsy Bear

 The queer heart of Prenzlauer Berg beats at Eberswalder Straße, precisely in Tipsy Bear Bar.
 Renowned for routinely hosting drag shows, the bar also organises a very popular public screening of the ESC.
 Known throughout the city for its raucous nights and eccentric drag shows, the bar is a popular spot to celebrate the Eurovision Song Contest accordingly.
+It starts at 8 pm.

 Tipsy Bear